10 Library Grants Every Librarian Should Apply For

 Peggy Barber Tribute Grant

 The Peggy Barber grant is associated with the American Library Association (ALA).
 Each year, the ALA chooses to focus the grant on a specific type of library programming.
-For example, this year, the grant focuses on programming related to increasing access for underserved groups or new library users.
+For example, this year, the grant focuses on programming related to civil education.
 One unique feature of this library grant is that it is not school-specific, any type of literacy program can apply.

-Applications for this grant will reopen in December 2023.
+Applications for this grant will likely reopen in December 2024.
 The maximum grant amount is $2,500.

 Eisner Graphic Novel Grant for Libraries